These sweet and sour Berries that Look Like Blueberries will easily deceive you into thinking they are one and the same!

 Botanical Name: Solanum nigrum

-When nightshade berries are fully ripe, they share similarities in appearance with blueberries, however, with a darker hue.
+When nightshade berries are fully ripe, they share similarities in appearance with blueberries, but have a darker hue.
 Remember, these are only pretty to look at and have some really toxic traits.

 12. Pokeberries